cortega26/Foobar/README.md

 ## What can I find in this repository?

 In this repository, you will find the solutions to the challenges presented to you through the Google Foobar program.
-Each challenge will have its own directory, containing the prompt, any relevant files, and the solution code.

 ## How do I contribute to this repository?